top of page

 Within a decade, except for those systematical innovations, Yang Guang also constructed massive projects involving millions of laborers.

-He commanded to construct and move Sui's capital to Luoyang city, which was proven to be the right decision for political, economic, and military reasons.
+He commanded the construction and relocation of Sui's capital to Luoyang City, a decision that proved to be advantageous for political, economic, and military purposes.

 The Grand Canal (2700km) was built, which connected many important places from the north to the south of China.

-He contributed significantly to the development of the economy, transportation, and communication.
+He made significant contributions to the development of the economy, transportation, and communication infrastructure.

 Meanwhile, he published a new law that refined political systems and abolished some harsh penalties applied in his father's later years.